G00299944/MAD-Project/README.md

 # MAD-Project - A Weather App
 A simple, web-based weather application built using the ionic framework.
-The app enables the user to search for current weather data by city or with gps coordinates.
+The app enables the user to search for current weather data by city or with GPS coordinates.

 # Motivation